 This Policy applies to:

 The National Science Foundation (NSF) has implemented Section 7009 of the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (COMPETES) Act with an effective date of January 4, 2010.
 This Section requires that each institution that applies to the NSF for financial assistance has a plan to provide appropriate training and oversight in the responsible and ethical conduct of research (RCR) to undergraduate students, graduate students, and postdoctoral researchers who will be supported by NSF.
 The University is required to certify, at the time of proposal submission, that a plan to provide this training is in place.
 It is further required to verify that those supported by NSF have actually received this training.
-Achieving compliance with this requirement will involve cooperation between the Office of Sponsored Programs and Research (OSPR), Principal Investigators (PI), undergraduate students, graduate students, and postdoctoral researchers.
+Achieving compliance with this requirement will involve cooperation between the Sponsored Programs and Research Services (OSPR), Principal Investigators (PI), undergraduate students, graduate students, and postdoctoral researchers.
 This training is required if an award is received based on a proposal submitted on January 4, 2010 or after.

 Cleveland State University’s response to meet this requirement is to provide web-based RCR training for all students and postdoctoral researchers supported by the NSF.
 This training will be provided by the Collaborative Institutional Training Initiative (CITI) and is available at the following website: https://www.citiprogram.org (see CSU CITI RCR instructions).
 The University may expand this requirement to all undergraduate students, graduate students, and postdoctoral researchers in the future.